csc-training/GeoML/README.md

 * [07_deep_classification](07_deep_classification)
 * [08_cnn_segmentation](08_cnn_segmentation)

+In Puhti:
+* Exercises 03 and 08_0 (CNN data preparation) require geoconda module.
+* Exercises 6, 7 and 08_1-2 (CNN training and interference) require tensorflow module.
+* Exercises 1, 2, 4, 5 and 8_03 can be done both geoconda and tensorflow module.

 Extra material:
 * [Links to further resources](links.md)
 * [Optional tools for machine learning with spatial data](tools.md)